 Public Utilities Commission

-Ted Tatos specializes in economic and statistical analysis, particularly in antitrust, higher education, intellectual property, employment, property value diminution, and healthcare matters.
-Mr. Tatos was previously an Adjunct Professor of economics at the University of Utah, where he has taught both graduate and undergraduate economics and statistics classes.
-He is also the Associate Economics Editor of the Antitrust Bulletin journal.
-He regularly publishes in economic and law journals on antitrust, labor, statistics, higher education, and intellectual property issues.
-His work has appeared in the Antitrust Bulletin, the Harvard Journal of Sports & Entertainment Law, the Federal Circuit Bar Journal, the Appraisal Journal, and others.
+Ted Tatos is a quantitative microeconomist, specializing in econometric and statistical analysis.
+He holds a BA in economics from Duke University and MS in Statistics, with a focus in Econometrics from the University of Utah.
+He’s also holds a professional statistician certification from the American Statistical Association.
+Ted has taught Econometrics and Applied Econometrics as an adjunct professor at the University of Utah and is the Associate Economics Editor of the Antitrust Bulletin law and economics journal.
+He regularly publishes in economic and law journals on antitrust, labor, statistics, and intellectual property issues.
+His work has appeared in the Antitrust Bulletin, the Harvard Journal of Sports & Entertainment Law, the Journal of Sports Economics, the Federal Circuit Bar Journal, the Appraisal Journal, and others.
+His publications are available at https://utah.academia.edu/TedTatos.

-Ted has worked on and been engaged as an expert in multiple antitrust cases, including Robinson-Patman Act matters, on which he has also published.
-He has also been an expert in various intellectual property matters, including trademark infringement cases where issues such as the likelihood of consumer confusion and secondary meaning are involved.
+Within the technology industry, Ted has consulted on the Google-DoubleClick merger, the proposed Microsoft-Yahoo merger, as well as recent Google Ad Tech antitrust matters.
+He has consulted and testified on the use of online advertising metrics, such as keyword bidding outcomes, in intellectual property matters, such as 1800 Contacts v.
+Lens.com, Sport Court v.
+Rhino Sports, Luxe v.
+SLS Hotels, and others, where issues such as likelihood of consumer confusion and secondary meaning were involved.
 He has also been engaged as a damages expert in multiple breach of contract and breach of non-solicitation provision matters, particularly in the direct selling industry.